hughperkins/kgsgo-dataset-preprocessor/README.md

 ## v2 format vs v1 format

 After writing v1 format as detailed above, I noticed some things I'd prefer to do differently.
 Therefore, v2 format modifies these things, but without changing anything detailed above.
 If you continue to use `kg_dataset_preprocessor.py`, then the data produced will be unchanged.
-In addition the files produced by v2 do not overlap with those produced by the earlier version.
+In addition the filenames produced by v2 do not overwrite those produced by the earlier version.

 v2 changes the following:
 * run by doing `python kgs_dataset_preprocessor_v2.py`